kgmuchiri/Dubai_UG-16/README.md

 ## Repo Structure
 The main folders in this file include:
-  - data/ *for datasets*
+  - data - *for datasets*
-  - notebooks *Jupyter notebooks for analysis/modelling*
+  - notebooks  - *Jupyter notebooks for analysis/modelling*
-  - scripts *Python scripts for preprocessing/ML*
+  - scripts - *Python scripts for preprocessing/ML*
-  - documentation *project documents and weekly updates, organized per week*
+  - documentation - *project documents and weekly updates, organized per week*
     - Descriptions and Instructions *contains course files provided*